Jason Flemyng: Early life

-Television and film work
+Career

 One of his first prominent roles on screen was a guest appearance in the American television series The Young Indiana Jones Chronicles in 1992.
 He was then a regular in the ITV drama series Doctor Finlay from 1993 to 1996.

 His first film appearance was in the 1994 version of The Jungle Book.
 His first major cinema role was in Angela Pope's 1996 drama Hollow Reed, where he played a child abuser, followed by a main role in Guy Ritchie's popular 1998 London gangster film Lock, Stock and Two Smoking Barrels.
 Flemyng later claimed to have lost so much money while playing poker with the film's backers in between takes on set that he had to work on the four days of re-shoots the film required for no fee.
 He went on to appear in films such as The Red Violin and Deep Rising (1998), Snatch (2000), George A. Romero's Bruiser (2000) and Rock Star (2001).
 Flemyng also starred in the short film Feeling Good, written by Dexter Fletcher, whom he met while working on Lock, Stock and Two Smoking Barrels.

 In the early 2000s he featured in two big-budget Hollywood films which were adaptations of Alan Moore comic books; as John Netley in 2001's From Hell, with Johnny Depp, and 2003's The League of Extraordinary Gentlemen, with Sean Connery, in which Flemyng played Dr. Henry Jekyll and Edward Hyde.
 The latter film was a disappointment, but Flemyng commented that: "It was a bit of a nightmare... the film cost a fortune and didn't make back the money it was meant to...
 But I still get a huge kick out of doing films like that and From Hell.
 Any day you walk onto a set and Sean Connery or Johnny Depp or Brad Pitt is there has to be a good day."